Get insider access

 7. Best Budget 4k TV

 If the Hisense U7N is too expensive or you just simply don't need modern gaming features, the best budget TV we've tested is the Hisense U6/U6N.
 Its very effective local dimming feature gives the TV fantastic contrast, delivering deep blacks in a dark room.
 The TV isn't as bright as the U7N, but it still has very good SDR brightness and good enough reflection handling to fight some glare in a well-lit room.
 It supports a wide color gamut, so colors in HDR content are vibrant and lifelike.
-Another standout feature of the TV is its support for HDR10+, Dolby Vision, and DTS audio formats.
-The TV's upscaling is on par with the U7N's, but unfortunately, its low-quality content smoothing doesn't work well.
+Another standout feature is its support for HDR10+, Dolby Vision, and DTS audio formats.
+Its upscaling is on par with the U7N's, but unfortunately, its low-quality content smoothing doesn't work well.

 See our review